NBPub/CatDataPages/README.md

  * Changed method of saving random cat image
    * from txt file with link --> JSON file with dictionary --> storing dictionary in memory
    * cleaned up code a little, changed to class
+   * added try / except block in case of empty return from *thecatapi*
  * **Simple API and description page**
    * Returns URL, time remaining for random cat image
    * Returns list of cat names to facilitate other requests
    * Returns graphs/information/stats for a particular or random cat
  * Gunicorn deployment on Render, associated requirements file
+   * optimizing # workers / threads . . .